Well, well, well...

 So, how about some Q&A....Did I catch the marathon bug?
 No. Do I love to run?
 No (but hate it a bit less than before).
 Am I proud to say that I've completed a marathon and done something that most people never will?
 Heck yes.
 Did the sight of stairs (and subsequently going down them) make me want to cry for a few days?
 YES.
 Did I buy one of those borderline cheesy 26.2 car magnets?
 Uh, yes.
 Will I ever run another marathon?
 I can't imagine doing it anytime soon, but never say never.
 I will say to anyone thinking about running a marathon (Ace), the Big Sur course is amazing.
 I can't imagine more beautiful scenery to run through, but get ready for those hills.

 Thanks again everyone for checking in on the blog and for your encouragement along the way.
 I hope you've enjoyed my perspective on this journey.
-Please be sure to also enjoy the
+Please be sure to also enjoy the pictures from the trip.

 Signing off,